Faith Jenkins: Early life and education

 A native of Louisiana, she graduated from C. E. Byrd High School in Shreveport, Louisiana and attended Louisiana Tech University where she earned a bachelor's degree in political science.

 Jenkins was involved in beauty pageants and won several major titles.
 She was the first African-American woman to win the Miss Louisiana Tech title.
 In 2000, she won the Miss Louisiana title and advanced to compete in the Miss America 2001 competition, where she was named first runner-up, winner of the Quality of Life award, and preliminary winner in swimsuit and talent.

 Jenkins earned her Juris Doctor from the Southern University Law Center in Baton Rouge, Louisiana, where she was ranked first in her class.

 Personal life

 On March 8, 2020, Jenkins married singer Kenny Lattimore.
 In August 2022, they announced that they were expecting their first child.
-Their daughter, Skylar Leigh Lattimore, was born on January 17, 2023.
+Their daughter was born on January 17, 2023.
+They later had a son, born in May 2026.